oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 Please note as of Zero Downtime Migration Release 21.3 , only Grid Infrastructure-based database services are supported as targets.
 For example, an LVM-based instance or an instance created in compute node without Grid Infrastructure are not supported targets.

-You must use the control plane for the creation of a target placeholder database on Exadata Cloud Service and Exadata Cloud at Customer.
+You must use the control plane for the creation of a target placeholder database on Exadata Database Service on Dedicated Infrastructure and Exadata Cloud at Customer.

 Estimated Time: 30 minutes